Quake II: Official expansions

-Mission Pack: The Reckoning

 Quake II Mission Pack: The Reckoning is the first expansion pack, released on May 27, 1998.
 It was developed by Xatrix Entertainment.
 First announced in January 1998, it features eighteen single player levels, six deathmatch levels, three weapons (the Ion Ripper, Phalanx Particle Cannon, and Trap), a power-up, two enemies, seven modified versions of existing enemies, and five music tracks.
 The storyline follows Joker, a member of an elite squad of marines on a mission to infiltrate a Strogg base on one of Stroggos' moons and destroy the Strogg fleet, which is preparing to attack.
 Joker crash lands in the swamps outside of the compound where his squad is waiting.
 He travels through the swamps and bypasses the compounds outer defenses and enters through the main gate, finding his squad just in time to watch them get executed by Strogg forces.
 Next, Joker escapes on his own to the fuel refinery where he helps the Air Force destroy all fuel production, then infiltrates the Strogg spaceport, boards a cargo ship and reaches the Moon Base, destroying it and the Strogg fleet.
 The section of the game that takes place on the Moon Base has low gravity, something that was previously used on one secret level of the original Quake.
 The Reckoning received mixed reviews.
 It holds 69.50% from Gamerankings and GameSpot given a score of 7.4/10.

-Mission Pack: Ground Zero

 Quake II Mission Pack: Ground Zero is the second expansion pack, released on September 11, 1998.
 It was developed by Rogue Entertainment.
 It comes with fourteen single-player levels, ten multiplayer maps, five additional music tracks, five enemies, seven power-ups, and five weapons.
 In the expansion's story the Gravity Well has trapped the Earth Fleet in orbit above the planet Stroggos.
 One of the marines who managed to land, Stepchild, must now make his way to the Gravity Well to destroy it and free the fleet above and disable the entire defenses of the planet.

 Ground Zero received average to mixed reviews.
 It holds 65.40% from Gamerankings.
 Patrick Baggatta of IGN gave the expansion 7.5/10, describing it as similar to the original, but noting occasionally confusing map design.
 Elliott Chin of GameSpot gave the game 7.9/10, citing it as decent for an expansion and praising the monsters and enhanced AI.
 Johnny B. of Game Revolution rated the expansion D+, citing bad level design and few additions to the original game, and noted the multiplayer power-up gameplay as the only fun feature.

-Netpack I: Extremities

 Quake II Netpack I: Extremities contains, among other features, 11 game mods and 12 deathmatch maps.

-Call of the Machine

 The fourth mission pack, Call of the Machine, was released as part of the enhanced version of Quake II released on August 10, 2023.